jwrr/lued/README.md

 * Should sel_word incldule set_sel_end()? or should it be an argument?
 * <cr> in comment creates new comment line.
-* alt+jj joins two lines. if on comment line the remove next lines comment
 * Bracket highlighting
 * Move to open/close of bracket
 * Create php.lua language mode